Sharing Cremation Ashes: Unforeseen Family Feuds

 A recent episode of the CBS sitcom “Mom” comically illustrates the conundrum of sharing ashes.
 The show presents an absurd situation about a woman who wants to hold on to the last bit of a tangible presence of her loved one.
 In the show, she steals her lover’s cremated ashes from the man’s contentious ex-wife.
 In a moment of dark humor, the woman empties the ashes into a lunchbox thermos to keep for herself.
-She fills the urn with Grape-Nuts to return to the man’s ex-wife.
+Then, she fills the urn with Grape-Nuts to return to the man’s ex-wife.

 End of Life Conflicts in Blended Families

 In 2006 after months of legal wrangling, the ashes of Kirby Puckett, former Minnesota Twins outfielder, were awarded to his siblings.
-They in turn ensured Puckett’s minor children would receive them.
+They, in turn, ensured Puckett’s minor children would receive them.
 Although Puckett had instructions to be cremated, it was not stated what to do with his ashes.
-Therefore, the trial judge had to take into account the testimony of his fiancé, his ex-wife and his siblings who stated their understanding of Puckett’s wishes.
+Therefore, the trial judge had to take into account the testimony of his fiancé, his ex-wife and his siblings, who stated their understanding of Puckett’s wishes.

 Everplans cautions about the possibility of extra drama that can arise without the benefit of written instructions: “If the deceased didn't make any preferences legally known, then the decision falls to the next-of-kin (nearest relative).
 If the next of kin is unavailable or unable to make decisions of this nature, the next of kin hierarchy is followed until someone who is able to make these decisions can be found.”

-When all else fails, and the last wishes cannot be carried out per the deceased’s request, then families may want to consider bringing in a mediator to help settle disputes.
+When all else fails and the last wishes cannot be carried out per the deceased’s request, then families may want to consider bringing in a mediator to help settle disputes.